-Fee Schedule for Claims in Excess of \$10 Million
+Standard Fee Schedule for Claims in Excess of \$10 Million

-The following is the fee schedule for use in disputes involving claims in excess of \$10 million.
+The following is the Standard Fee Schedule for use in disputes involving claims in excess of \$10 million.
 If you have any questions, please consult your local AAA office or case management center.